-If positive handling is taking place daily as part of managing the challenging behaviour and keeping the child / others safe, then a positive handling plan should be in place and agreed with parents.
-At Stepping Stones, we ensure each child has a positive behaviour management plan which addresses physical handing within 2 weeks of their start date.
-(Appendix J) It is the responsibility of the class teacher to begin writing this, using all records (Daily behaviour sheets, any safe place sheets, serious Incidents and Restrictive Physical Intervention reports etc.) to inform the plan and to reduce the amount of physical handling.
-See Positive Handling Policy and Appendix J.
+If positive handling is taking place daily as part of managing the challenging behaviour and keeping the child / others safe, the initial positive handling plan will be reviewed and agreed with parents.
+Parents will be called to a review in school, in order to work together and prevent further incidents that require physical handling.
+(Appendix J)?
+It is the responsibility of the class teacher to amend the plan as necessary, using all records (Daily behaviour sheets, serious Incidents and Restrictive Physical Intervention reports etc.) to inform the plan and to reduce the amount of physical handling.